alizaagha18/stack/README.md

 # stack
 this is my first repository.
 Author : Aliza Samreen Agha
-creates a stack of 10 elements and allows user to push and pop data from the stack.
+This Visual studio project creates a stack of 10 elements and allows user to push and pop data from the stack.